-Relisting Homes to Show Zero Days on Market
+Relisting Homes to Change Average Days on Market

 One of the first things a buyer wants to know about a listing is how many days it's been on market.
-"Days on market" (DOM) is the number of days a listing is active in a multiple listing service before it enters into pending status.
+"Days on Market" (DOM) is the number of days a listing is active in multiple listing services before it enters into pending status.
 Pending status is when an offer has been accepted by the seller but the transaction hasn't yet closed.

 The median was 29 days in 2017, according to the National Association of Realtors.
 Half of all homes were on market longer than that and half were on market less.